WW II Minesweeper Tradition Lives on in Seattle Yard

 Salmon Tender Duke–Oldest Boat on the Columbia River

 After 112 Years Afloat, the Duke Retires to Museum in Astoria The older a wooden boat gets, the more work it takes to keep it seaworthy.
 That’s a lesson that many boatmen learned the hard way.
-On the lower Columbia … Continue reading
+On the lower Columbia River where there are still a handful of owners maintaining and using traditional wooden gillnetters.… Continue reading Salmon Tender Duke–Oldest Boat on the Columbia River

 Gabriola Island—B.C.’s “Isle of the Arts”

 Last fall, I described the pleasure of kayaking and hiking around Newcastle Island Provincial Park, within sight of Nanaimo B.C.
-The next day of my visit, my goal was Gabriola Island, the big island on the north end of the … Continue reading
+The next day of my visit, my goal was Gabriola Island, the big island on the north end of the Gulf Island chain.
+While most American cruisers make a stop in Nanaimo on their way… Continue reading Gabriola Island—B.C.’s “Isle of the Arts”

 Cruising Puget’s Island and Beyond